Marri-k/Marri-k/README.md

 <h3>A Tech Consultant based in Italy</h3>
--💻I studied CE in Politecnico di Torino until 2022 and since the end of my exams I've been deepening my knowledge on coding and WebDev.<br>
+-💻I studied CE in Politecnico di Torino until 2022 and since the end of my exams I've deepened my knowledge on coding and WebDev.<br>
-- 🌱 I’m currently learning **AWS and JS**
+-🌱Always eager to learn more.
+-🖥I’m currently working in EY as a tech consultant and facilitating business requires through ServiceNow.
+-🌟CSA accomplished, Seeking CAD and SAM!
+-🪰currently I'd like to learn more about developing apps and Software Engineering.
+-🎪On my free time, if not traveling, I explore the world of Tolkin and practice aerial hoop.

 <h3 align="left">Connect with me:</h3>
 <p align="left">